oskarrough/codesandnotes/content/Roughly learning Ember-js/1-setting-up.md

 trash app/templates/application.hbs app/templates/components app/controllers
 ```

+Now it's time to create a new application route and template.
+Here it is important to know that Ember CLI automatically knows about files inside `app/`.
+When using pods you place files by their route, if they have one.
+So to create a new “application” route and template we have to create a `route.js` and `template.hbs` in `app/application`.

-Now it's time to create a new application route (which also generates a new application template for us).
-Make sure you in the `tagwall` folder that was created and run:
+But since we have Ember-CLI, we don’t need to do it ourselves.
+Make sure you are inside the `tagwall` folder that was created and run:

 ```bash
 ember g route application
 ```

-Ember-CLI is now helping us create `app/application/route.js` and `app/application/template.hbs`.
  In the [application template](http://guides.emberjs.com/v1.13.0/templates/the-application-template/) you'll find an `{{outlet}}` which is where Ember renders our templates.
 To see your site, Ember-CLI can start a local server which will automatically refresh the browser every time you change a file.
 Very practical, try it out:

 ```bash
 ember serve